-It is through registration as a student organization that your group is recognized by the University.
-This permits you and your group to reserve facilities, raise funds, apply for campus funding, receive services from the Center for Student Involvement and other campus departments.
-Registration expires June 30th each year.
+Through registration, your group is recognized by the University and becomes eligible for many privileges, opportunities and services.
+These include reserving facilities, raising funds, applying for campus funding and receiving services from Center for Student Involvement and other campus departments.
+Registration must be renewed annually and expires on June 30th each year.

 This status is designed for NEW student groups that wish to use University facilities for the purpose of getting organized, developing plans and goals, and recruiting members.
 This status will enable your group to use some University facilities for one organizational meeting only for a period not to exceed 30 days.
 Your group can be granted this Intent to Register status only once.

-To apply, complete an Intent to Register application and submit it to the Center for Student Involvement.
-You are encouraged to meet with an Advisor about recruiting members, program planning and preparing registration forms.
+To apply, contact Center for Student Involvement.
+You are encouraged to meet with a member of our team about recruiting members, program planning and preparing registration forms.
 Your group’s Intent to Register status begins when it is approved by a CSI Advisor.

 Campus Interest Groups are organizations registered with Conference & Event Services (CES) whose members must be associated with the University through employment, alumni or student status, or as spouses of students.
 The purpose of these groups is to provide charitable, service, social, artistic, recreational or educational activities.
 Registration permits such groups to use campus facilities on an occasional basis.
-For more information, contact CES at 752-2813.
+For more information, contact CES.

 The following are the criteria used to approve the registration of student organizations.

 Each student organization is required to describe clearly and specifically the purpose of the organization.
-If the stated purpose is too vague or general, your application will be returned and you will be asked to speak with an Advisor.
-The purpose stated on the application will be used by the Center for Student Involvement staff when providing information to the campus community.
-The purpose of the organization should be consistent with the educational nature of the University.
+If the stated purpose is too vague or general, you will be contacted to provide more information.
+The purpose of the organization should be consistent with the educational nature of the University and will be publicized on the student organization’s AggieLife profile.

 - Student organizations may use the University name (including any abbreviation) only to describe its location, but not as part of its name.
-Example: “Social Club at UC Davis” is permitted, but “UC Davis Social Club” is not permitted.
+Example: “Service Club at UC Davis” is permitted, but “UC Davis Service Club” is not permitted.

 - Student organizations may use the term “Aggie” as part of a name, but not “Cal Aggie.”
 Example: “Aggie Cultural Association” is permitted, but Cal Aggie Cultural Association” is not permitted.
 [If the name of your group is the same as, or very similar to, that of another group (campus or off campus), then you must clearly differentiate your group’s name.
 Terms that may help you differentiate your name include “at UC Davis” or “Campus Chapter of.”
 Examples: Campus NOW, Campus Chapter of Girl Scouts.